Former Fed Chair Janet Yellen says Trump doesn't understand the economy

 The comments mark a departure for Yellen, who has mostly handled her issues with Trump by not saying much of anything.

-When he campaigned for president in 2016, Trump said Yellen should be "ashamed" of her handling of monetary policy, accusing her of keeping interest rates artificially low to boost the fortunes of former president Barack Obama, who appointed Yellen as chair.
+When he campaigned for president in 2016, Trump said Yellen should be "ashamed" of her handling of monetary policy, accusing her of keeping interest rates artificially low to boost the fortunes of President Barack Obama, who appointed Yellen as chair.

 Yellen had little to say, though, about not getting the reappointment, and went on to join her predecessor, Ben Bernanke, as a fellow at the Brookings Institution.
 She also is incoming president of the American Economic Association.